-• The connect-equations (and the special functions for overdetermined connectors) may only be used in equations and may not be used inside if-equations with non-parametric condition, or in when-equations.
+The connect-equations (and the special functions for overdetermined connectors) can only be used in equations and shall not be used inside if-equations with non-parametric condition, or in whenequations.

 [For-equations always have parameter expressions for the array expression.]